 JHJ: It will move into the mainstream.
 I think it will be less and less divisive.
 I hope it's less and less divisive.
 That seems to be the trend.
 I hope people spend their energy and their firepower, politically speaking, more and more on solving our financial issues.
 We don't have much to argue or debate if we can't pay the bills and if we can't somehow take care of the debt that we're carrying.
 So that would be the priority before the American people whether you're Republican or Democrat or Independent.
 You have to recognize the debt overhang that we're carrying impacts our competitiveness, and is going to impact the next generation and their ability to get back on their feet.
 That's got to be addressed.

-K@W: How do you instill in your children, or how does one instill in their children, a sense of public service, of commitment to improving their community?
+K@W: How do you instill in your children, or how does one instill in their children, a sense of public service, a sense of commitment to improving their community?

 JHJ: By doing it.
 By being a role model.
 Ours is still a work in progress, obviously.
 We're raising our kids.
 We have two little adopted girls.
 But we've always stressed with our kids the importance of giving back, serving something bigger than yourself, whether your local community or your national community or the world.
 With our two boys who are ... serving their nation in uniform -- it didn't dawn on them just recently to do that.
 They were raised with an ethos of recognizing public service, serving in uniform, being a teacher, an educator -- [seeing these careers] as being among the highest callings possible in life.
 So if you're raised with that mindset and you're old enough then to make those decisions, chances are that will become a priority in your life.